Mortgage Life Loan

 Your heirs let the bank sell the property to pay off.

-If the amount of the sale exceeds the principal paid to you and the total interest calculated, your heirs will be able to collect the difference.
+If the amount of the sale is greater than the principal paid to you and the total interest calculated, your heirs will be able to collect the difference.

 Otherwise, if the value of the property is less than the amount of principal and interest due, your heirs cannot be required to settle the difference.
 Their liability is limited the value of the mortgaged property.
 This means thatno other personal or estate property may be seized to pay the debt.